Matrix Multiplication in the MPC Model: Rectangular Matrix Multiplication

 \subsection{(d,n,d) Matrix Multiplication}

 In the $(d,n,d)$ case, the size of all three matrices is bounded by $nd$; thus, it is sufficient to have a total memory of size $O(nd)$.
-We further divide this case into two subcases: (i) when there are $n$ processors each with $O(d)$ memory, and (ii) when there are $d$ processors each with $O(n)$.
+We analyse this case under two different memory constraints, two subcases: (i) when there are $n$ processors each with $O(d)$ memory, and (ii) when there are $d$ processors each with $O(n)$, where $d \leq n$.
 First, we prove the following two lemmas that will help us to analyse both these cases.